-- A flush-mounted manhole shall be cemented into place to complete the well at grade level.
-A locking, pressure fit, watertight cap will be used to prevent the infiltration of surface runoff and rainwater and to restrict access by unauthorized individuals. - The wells should be drilled and constructed in accordance with generally accepted practices as outlined in the PADEP Groundwater Monitoring Guidance Manual, dated January 1, 1999 (Document # 383-3000-001).
-Based on anticipated drilling conditions, a Pennsylvania-licensed driller should install the wells using air-rotary methods. - Drilling should be conducted under the supervision of a Pennsylvania-licensed Professional Geologist, although a field supervisor may be used in the field on a day-to-day basis.
-The field supervisor should visually inspect subsurface materials encountered during drilling, screen cuttings with a PID, and complete field well construction logs.
-When encountered, soils should be described using the Unified Soil Classification System.
-Bedrock should be described using USGS descriptive protocol, with the identification of the depth of and size of potential fractures and/or other subsurface anomalies. - The newly installed monitoring wells should be developed to promote adequate hydraulic connection between the aquifer and the well.
+- The newly installed monitoring wells should be developed to promote adequate hydraulic connection between the aquifer and the well.
 Depending on the depth and amount of sediment in the well, development should be completed via mechanical surging using either a bailer or an electric submersible pump, or by airlift techniques.
-Please note that the management of the groundwater removed from the well during development shall be conducted in accordance with standard industry practices and applicable laws, regulations, guidance and Department directives. - Soil/rock cuttings and liquids generated during the drilling activities should be managed in a manner consistent with the protocols set forth by the PADEP.
-Disposal of soil/rock cuttings, if necessary, should be arranged through a certified waste disposal subcontractor.
+The investigation-derived waste (IDW) waste and purge water should be disposed of per the PADEP Southwest Regional Office (SWRO) guidance; check with the SWRO for current requirements.
+Bidders will be responsible for arranging any offsite waste disposal (if required) and including costs in their bid response to cover the disposal of all potential waste related to the tasks included in the SOW.
+Please estimate the volume of waste using your professional opinion, experience, and the data provided.
+Invoices submitted to cover additional costs on waste generated as part of activities included under the fixed price contract for this Site will not be paid.
+The groundwater may be temporarily stored on site, but should be removed from the Site in a timely manner; - Soil/rock cuttings and liquids generated during the drilling activities should be disposed of offsite in a manner consistent with the protocols set forth by the PADEP.
+Disposal of soil/rock cuttings should be arranged through a certified waste disposal subcontractor.
 In an effort to eliminate or minimize the need for change orders on a fixed price contract, please include costs to dispose of all anticipated volumes of waste in your bid response.
-ICF and PAUSTIF will no longer entertain any assumptions on the contract with regards to a volume of waste (i.e. Project costs assume that no more than one (1) ton of soil cuttings will require disposal after the installation of the additional monitoring wells).
-Bidders will be responsible for including costs in their bid response to cover all potential waste related to the tasks included in the SOW.
+ICF and PAUSTIF will not entertain any assumptions on the contract with regards to a volume of waste (i.e. project costs assume that no more than one (1) ton of soil cuttings will require disposal after the installation of the additional monitoring wells).
+Bidders will be responsible for including costs in their bid response to cover the disposal of all potential waste related to the tasks included in the SOW.
 Please estimate the volume of waste using your professional opinion, experience, and the data provided.
-Invoices submitted to cover additional costs on waste generated as part of activities included under the fixed price contract for this Site will not be paid.

-• Compile the field findings into comprehensive monitoring well construction diagrams and logs.
+Invoices submitted to cover additional costs on waste generated as part of activities included under the fixed price contract for this Site will not be paid; and - Compile the field findings into comprehensive monitoring well construction diagrams and logs.